I remember the first time we met.

 The unique shape of the kettlebell is actually a big part of its effectiveness.

 There is a big difference between holding a kettlebell and holding a dumbbell.
-When you hold a dumbbell, the centre of mass is in the middle of your hand.
+When you hold a dumbbell, the center of mass is in the middle of your hand.
 When you hold a kettlebell, the center of mass falls outside of the hand.

 Holding a kettlebell causes the lever/moment arm (your arm and the kettlebell it holds) to extend.
 This creates a greater moment of force and also a greater moment of inertia.
 Essentially, this facilitates ballistic and swinging movements that you’ll need to learn how to handle effectively.

-What you’ll soon discover is that the movement patterns you learn with kettlebells have a very impactful carry over to not only sports, but to everyday life as well.
+What you’ll soon discover is that the movement patterns you learn with kettlebells have a very impactful carryover to not only sports but to everyday life as well.

 Types of Kettlebells